bright/new-www/content/blog/szymon-chmal-from-bright-inventions-among-warsaw-it-days-speakers.md

 <div class="image"><img src="/images/brightstoryszymon.png" alt="Szymon, senior frontend developer" title="Szymon, senior frontend developer"  /> </div>

-Szymon Chmal is a passionate senior frontend developer with a holistic view of software and a mind full of brilliant ideas.
+Szymon Chmal is a senior frontend developer with a holistic view of software and a mind full of brilliant ideas.
 He’s in love with React, but open to new technologies regarding both frontend and backend area.
 Technology is for him just a tool used to provide business value to software products he is working on.

 Do you want to know more about Szymon?
 [Read an interview](/blog/frontend-developer-with-an-appetite-for-backend-meet-szymon).